Tidal stream generator: Tidal stream testing

 The world's first marine energy test facility was established in 2003 to kick start the development of the wave and tidal energy industry in the UK.
 Based in Orkney, Scotland, the European Marine Energy Centre (EMEC) has supported the deployment of more wave and tidal energy devices than at any other single site in the world.
 EMEC provides a variety of test sites in real sea conditions.
 Its grid connected tidal test site is located at the Fall of Warness, off the island of Eday, in a narrow channel which concentrates the tide as it flows between the Atlantic Ocean and North Sea.
 This area has a very strong tidal current, which can travel up to 4 m/s (8 knots) in spring tides.
-Tidal energy developers currently testing at the site include Alstom (formerly Tidal Generation Ltd), ANDRITZ HYDRO Hammerfest, OpenHydro, Scotrenewables Tidal Power, and Voith.
+Tidal energy developers that have tested at the site include Alstom (formerly Tidal Generation Ltd), ANDRITZ HYDRO Hammerfest, Atlantis Resources (now SAE), Nautricity, OpenHydro, Orbital Marine Power (formerly Scotrenewables Tidal Power), and Voith.

+The Fundy Ocean Research Center for Energy (FORCE) Test Site was set up in 2009 in the Bay of Fundy, Canada, to test tidal devices inn one of the strongest tidal currents in the world.
+The site has grid-connected test berths, and developers who have tested there include OpenHydro and Sustainable Marine Energy.

+In 2023, the Zhoushan Tidal Current Energy Demonstration Project was set up in Zhoushan, Zhejiang province, China, by the China Three Gorges Corporation.
+It has included grid-connected tidal power demonstration.

+As of 2023, two more tidal test sites are under development in Asia; the Korea Tidal Current Energy Centre (KTEC) in Jindo, southwestern South Korea, and the Sentosa Tidal Test Site in Sentosa island, Singapore.